peterarandis/LyfcoWifi/README.md

 - Run Serial debug window and type CFG and Enter to list current config.
 - Change config like Wifi, password, MQTT etc by typing like "CFG wifi_ssid=test"
 - As soon it has connected to WiFi you can connect to its IP via web browser for more convenient settings management and monitoring.
-- Solder 5 cables as shown in diagram, OBS If not using Wemos, Pins may be different.
+- Solder 6 cables as shown in diagram, OBS If not using Wemos, Pins may be different.

 Installation
 - Turn off the Lyfco completely and open the top cover.
 - Locate the built Wifi module (White QR code sticker)
-- Connect the 5 cables as shown in diagrams and pictures.
+- Connect the 6 cables as shown in diagrams and pictures.
+- Mount/place the Wifi module in a good spot.

 MQTT Read -----------